openstad/openstad-docs/technical/getting-started.md

 ```

 ## 2. Create .env file before starting docker-compose
 First create the .env before running docker-compose the first time.
-There is an .env.example in openstad-app repo..
+There is an .env.example in openstad-app repo.

 On first startup docker compose will create the databases, changes to name of the database first startup you have to manually do them by logging into mysql through shell or a db tool like sqlpro, or just destroy the database volumes and start over.
 This step only makes sure the databases exists, the tables filling the databases are created in the next step.